LostByteSoft/ConvertAACtoAC3/readme.md

 Easy bash files:
 --------

-#Convert ALL folder MP3 -> ConvertALLfolderMP3.sh
+#Convert all file in folder into MP3 -> ConvertALLfolderMP3.sh

-#Convert FLAC folder MP3 -> ConvertFLACfolderMP3.sh
+#Convert all files in FLAC folder into MP3 -> ConvertFLACfolderMP3.sh

-#Convert XXX to AAC -> ConvertXXXtoAAC.sh
+#Convert XXX selected to AAC -> ConvertXXXtoAAC.sh

-#Convert XXX to AC3 -> ConvertXXXtoAC3.sh
+#Convert XXX selected to AC3 -> ConvertXXXtoAC3.sh

-#Convert XXX to DTS -> ConvertXXXtoDTS.sh
+#Convert XXX selected to DTS -> ConvertXXXtoDTS.sh

+#Convert XXX selected to MP3 128kb -> ConvertXXXtoMP3 128.sh

-#Convert XXX to MP3 -> ConvertXXXtoMP3.sh
+#Convert XXX selected to MP3 320kb -> ConvertXXXtoMP3 320.sh

 How to ?